Los Angeles Domestic Violence Attorney

 This penal code makes it a crime to communicate or issue a verbal threat of serious harm to someone if:

-- You intend to scare the person or put fear into them
+• You intend to scare the person or put fear into them

-- You actually put the person in detrimental fear.
+• You actually put the person in detrimental fear.

-Criminal Threats can be charged as a misdemeanor, where the likely sentence will include summary/informal probation, anger management community service.
-It may also be charges as a Felony resulting in a Strike and incarceration.
+Criminal Threats can be charged as a misdemeanor, where the likely sentence will include summary/informal probation, anger management, or community service.
+It may also be charged as a Felony resulting in a Strike and incarceration.

 California Penal Code 273.6 defines a violation of restraining order as an intentional and knowing violation of a protective order.

-There are different types of protective or restraining orders in the State of California.
+There are different types of protective or restraining orders in the State of California:

-• Domestic Violence Restraining Order
+• Domestic Violence Restraining order

-- Civil Harassment restraining order
+• Civil Harassment Restraining order

 • Workplace Restraining order

 In order to be convicted of a violation, one of the following must apply:

-The defendant had an active protective order against him or her, the defendant understood and was aware of the protective order or the defendant willfully and purposely broke the protective order.
+• The defendant had an active protective order against him or her, the defendant understood and was aware of the protective order, or

+A violation of a restraining order charge can result in either a misdemeanor or a felony.
+If it is charged as a misdemeanor, the result can lead to 1 year in county jail, fines not to exceed $1,000.00, or both jail and fines.
 If the violation of a restraining order is charged as a felony, it can result in 3 years in state prison, fines not to exceed $10,000.00, or both jail and fines.

-It is ILLEGAL to possess, acquire or own a gun if you have an active restraining order against you.
+It is illegal to possess, acquire or own a gun if you have an active restraining order against you.

-If you’re facing domestic violence charges in California, you should seek legal assistance from the affordable domestic violence attorney in Los Angeles.
-Manshoory Law Group will assist you and analize the specific facts of your case, preparing and presenting defenses before and during trial, and making sure you understand your rights and helping you enforce them.
-A domestic violence charge is a serious offense, make sure to call an attorney.
+If you’re facing domestic violence charges in California, you should seek legal assistance from an affordable domestic violence attorney in Los Angeles.
+Manshoory Law Group will assist you and analyze the specific facts of your case, preparing and presenting defenses before and during the trial, and making sure you understand your rights.
+They will work hard to ensure that your rights are protected, and you receive a fair and just trial.